|Elliott Sound Products||Relays & How To Use Them - Part 1|

 This circuit can also be used in a battery charger for example.
 In that case, you's use it with the battery as the 'DC Input', so it will only work if the battery connection is the right polarity and when the relay closes it will connect the charger.
 Naturally, this can't work if the battery is heavily discharged or completely dead and there's not enough voltage to energise the relay.
 If you use it for a lead-acid battery, the battery will likely be ruined if the voltage is too low to energise the relay, so whether it connects the charger or not is a moot point.

 It's also worth pointing out that the techniques described here apply equally to other magnetically operated devices - in particular, solenoid actuators of all kinds.
 There is a vast range of these devices, and solenoids are used to operate valves (air, water, gas, etc.) and many other functions in consumer and industrial equipment.
-Dishwashers and (clothes) washing machines are two common examples, and many up-market cassette decks of days gone by used solenoid control.
+Dishwashers and (clothes) washing machines are two common examples, using solenoid valves to turn the water on and off.
+Many up-market cassette decks of days gone by used solenoid control, with 'soft touch' buttons that required little or no force to operate.

 Those mentioned are not time-critical, but industrial actuators often have to react within a specific time, and if slowed down excessively might mean that the machine will not operate properly, or will mangle the very products it's designed to build.
 Many years ago I watched a component insertion machine in action, placing through-hole components into a PCB.
 If any part of the system failed to operate at exactly the right time, the result was damaged components and places in the PCB where a part should have been, but wasn't.
 This happened for a variety of reasons, one of which was solenoid valves failing to release quickly enough.
 Most of the old through-hole insertion machines used pneumatic actuators, all driven by solenoid valves.